frees-io/frees-rpc-workshop/README.md

 ## Freestyle RPC - Protocols and Services

-Previously, we added the `frees-rpc` dependency to your project's build file:
+Previously, we added the `frees-rpc` dependency to your project's `build.sbt` file:

 ```scala
 libraryDependencies += "io.frees" %% "frees-rpc" % "0.4.1"
 ```

-Hence, we are able to start with the definition and implementation of our Microservices, using `frees-rpc`.
+Hence, we are able to start with the definition and implementation of our microservices, using `frees-rpc`.
 Everything in this section will happen in the `services` sbt module.

-First of all, we are going to move the common implicits to a common place, since we need to start thinking in we will have several runnable parts, like server and client applications.
+First of all, we are going to move the common implicits to a common place, since we need to start thinking in that we will have several runnable parts, like server and client applications.

-By now, we only need to move the implicit `ExecutionContext` to our common space.
-Hence, pick it up from `scalaexchange.app.AppStreamingService` and create the following object to put it up (file path [./src/main/scala/implicits.scala](./src/main/scala/implicits.scala)):
+At this point, we only need to move the implicit `ExecutionContext` to our common space.
+Hence, pick it up from `scalaexchange.app.AppStreamingService` and create the following object to put it there (file path [./src/main/scala/implicits.scala](./src/main/scala/implicits.scala)):

 ```scala
 package scalaexchange